nectar-cookbooks/minc-toolkit/README.md

 Overview
 ========

-This cookbook downloads, builds and installs the MINC toolkit.
-The install location is "/usr/local"
+For RHEL and Fedora, this cookbook downloads, builds and installs the MINC toolkit.
+The install location is "/usr/local".
+For Debian / Ubuntu, we just install the 'minc-tools' package from the standard repos.

 Dependencies
 ============